catarak/intro-to-p5.js/README.md

     - size (need to use map function, and this feels hard)

 ## Materials Needed
-What hardware, software, or other materials will students or teachers need for lessons.
+* Laptops or desktop computers for each student.
 * Create an account on the [p5.js Web Editor](https://editor.p5js.org/).

 ### Exercises To Do Before Class